arv100kri/Cognitive-Services/Content/en-us/Video/How-To/HowtoCallVideoAPIs.md

 ```

-To obtain a subscription key, see [subscription and key management](https://www.projectoxford.ai/Subscription).
+To obtain a subscription key, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).

 ## <a name="step2">Step 2: Upload a video to the service and check the status</a>